datopian/flowershow/site/content/docs/contentlayer.md

 ## Adding a remark / rehype plugins

-In order to add another plugin, you first need to install it and then add it as a remark (or rehype) plugin in the `contentlayer.config.js` file.
-Some plugins, like `wikiLinkPlugin` above allow for customizations, which are passed as a
+To add a remark/rehype plugin, you first need to install it and then add it in the `contentlayer.config.js` file.